wizeline/wize-docs/interview-process/interview_questions.md

 I would expect the candidate to describe the process:

-- Set up the service provider (Amazon, DigitalOcean, etc.)
+- Set up the service provider (Amazon, DigitalOcean, Heroku, etc.)
 - Set up the environment (Linux, Windows, whatever)
 - Install the necessary tools (gulp, node, ruby, MySQL, etc.)
 - Create a script for provisioning the environment based on that (Chef, Vagrant, Docker)